 It's set.

-It's been in the hands of the Department of Justice, and I'm concerned.
+The IG report has been in the hands of the Department of Justice, and I'm concerned.

-I want to know what redactions uh might have been made or revisions made, and uh, I think they need to hold the original version, but uh finally, are we gonna get the story that we already know that Hillary committed all these crimes and obstructed justice and that she was assisted by people like Peter Strzok and Lisa Page and James Comey?
+But finally, are we going to get the story that we already know that Hillary committed all these crimes and obstructed justice and that she was assisted by people like Peter Strzzok and Lisa Page and James Comey?

 Well, let's hope so.

-You know, I I think that what we've seen is that there has been an extraordinary number of documents that have been sucked into the black hole that exists at the Department of Justice, so much so that uh scientists at MIT are studying this scientific phenomena where documents just disappear.
+You know, I think that what we've seen is that there has been an extraordinary number of documents that have been sucked into the black hole that exists at the Department of Justice, so much so that scientists at MIT are studying this scientific phenomena where documents just disappear.

-Um I think the IG has tried to approach this with integrity.
+I think the IG has tried to approach this with integrity.

-Uh but there has been such an incredible blowback, not just to him, but to anyone who wanted to see the unredacted documents.
+But there has been such an incredible blowback, not just to him, but to anyone who wanted to see the unredacted documents.

 The question is, what are they hiding?